liubivi/LongDocProcessingWithLLMs/README.md

 Here's how to set it up:

-Choose App:
+Choose App: "Google Sheets"

-Zapier should automatically have "Google Sheets" selected.
-If not, search for and select "Google Sheets."
-Action Event:

-The action event should be "Create Multiple Spreadsheet Rows."
+Action Event: "Create Multiple Spreadsheet Rows."
 Connect Account:
 If you haven't already connected your Google Sheets account, you'll be prompted to.
 Click "Connect an Account" and authorize Zapier to access your Google Sheets.

 Customize Spreadsheet:

 Choose Spreadsheet: Select the Google Sheet where you want to add the rows ("Vertimo dokumentas" in the example).